molleweide/reaper-keys/docs/routing.md

 -             remove all sends / recieves of selection, or coded sources -#            remove all sends on sel tr | or code
--R            remove all recieves on sel tr | or code -(ghost)R     delete all recieves from track match:ghost to selection -(kick)#      delete all sends on match:tr_name to sel -(A)(B)       delete all A recieves from B
+-$            remove all recieves on sel tr | or code -(ghost)$     delete all recieves from track match:ghost to selection -(kick)#      delete all sends on match:tr_name to sel -(A)(B)       delete all A recieves from B
 -(12)           remove all on tr 12